crate/cratedb-guide/docs/integrate/prefect/index.md

 ::::{grid}

-:::{grid-item-card} Tutorial: Combining Prefect and CrateDB
+:::{grid-item-card} Combine Prefect and CrateDB for building seamless data pipelines
-:link: prefect-tutorial
+:link: prefect-usage
 :link-type: ref
-Building Seamless Data Pipelines Made Easy: Combining Prefect and CrateDB.
+Learn how to build Prefect workflows in Python, focused on tasks around CrateDB.
 :::

 ::::